The Discovery Route - is this Norway’s most sustainable journey?

 Discoverers who appreciate nature, local food, great people and a sustainable lifestyle

 The famous travel company Thomas Cook created the Discovery Route in the 1880s – the first-ever high-end fjord package holidays to be sold in Norway.
 Their clients at the time were mainly rich Englishmen.
 This new Discovery Route will take you through the incomparable beauty of Norway in all its diversity.
-Breathtaking scenery awaits: conquer Preikestolen, look out over Allmannajuvet and, after an active day, relaxation and local food and drink will provide the perfect end to your adventures.
+Conquer Preikestolen, look out over Allmannajuvet and, after an active day, relaxation and local food and drink will provide the perfect end to your adventures.

 Sustainability means different things to different people.
 For us, it's about making a positive environmental, social and economic impact wherever we go.
-We have knitted this journey together with Sustainability Professional Ina Vikøren and various hosts along the Discovery Route.
+We have knitted this journey together with Sustainability Professional Ina Vikøren and our partners along the Discovery Route (see video).
 It’s designed to inspire travellers to make better choices AND have fun in the process!
 You’ll experience authentic culture, hear stories from yesterday and imbibe some wisdom you can use tomorrow.
 Sustainability in action – Norway-style – has never felt so luxurious.

 Itineraries are designed by our travel curators in collaboration with our partners to give you the most rewarding experience possible.